Services

 • As a property owner, you have a right to protest and try to get your taxes lowered.

-OPTC may be contacted at any stage of the protest process: filing of the protest, informal meeting, formal hearing (ARB).
+OPTC may be contacted at any stage of the protest process

 • Appointment of Agent (AOA) for Property Tax Matters form signed.